petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-bar-suggestions/configuring-search-bar-suggestions.md

 If Search Bar Suggestions is enabled in [System or Instance Settings](#search-bar-suggestions-configuration-scope), you can configure Search Suggestions at the Widget [scope](../../../system-administration/configuring-liferay/understanding-configuration-scope.md).

+The primary way to configure Search Bar Suggestions is using the Search Bar Widget's configuration.

 ![Use the Suggestions Configuration of the Search Bar widget's configuration screen.](./configuring-search-bar-suggestions/images/02.png)

 **Enable Suggestions:** Suggestions are enabled by default.
 Uncheck the checkbox to turn off suggestions.